Qatar–United Arab Emirates relations: 2017–2021 Qatar diplomatic crisis

-On 14 January, Qatari Sheikh Abdullah bin Ali Al-Thani, reportedly released a video in which he claimed he was being detained in the UAE by Emirati authorities after being invited to the country by Mohammed bin Zayed Al Nahyan.
+On 14 January, Qatari Sheikh Abdullah bin Ali Al Thani, reportedly released a video in which he claimed he was being detained in the UAE by Emirati authorities after being invited to the country by MBZ.
 Emirati authorities denied that he was being forcefully held stating that he was in the country “at his own behest”.
 According to UAE authorities, "Sheikh Abdullah had expressed his desire to leave the UAE following which all measures were taken to honour his desire without any reservation".

 Another air traffic-related incident occurred on 15 January 2018, when the UAE accused Qatar of 'intercepting' two civilian airliners en route to Bahrain with fighter jets.
 This was quickly denied by Qatari government officials.

-During the 2019 Asian Cup semifinal match between Qatar and the tournament host United Arab Emirates, the UAE supporters threw bottles and footwears into the pitch.
-This conduct was preceded by booing the Qatari national anthem.
+During the 2019 Asian Cup semifinal match between Qatar and the tournament host United Arab Emirates.
+Some UAE supporters threw bottles and footwears into the pitch; this conduct was preceded by booing the Qatari national anthem.
 Qatar won 4–0 despite the situation, paving way to their first Asian Cup final and eventual title.

-On 12 November 2019, the UAE decided to participate in the 24th Arabian Gulf Cup, which is being hosted by Qatar, after boycotting it earlier.
-According to analysts, the participation from the UAE signaled that the feud between the countries might come to an end soon.
+On 12 November 2019, the UAE decided to participate in the 24th Arabian Gulf Cup, which was hosted by Qatar, after initially boycotting it.
+According to analysts, the participation from the UAE was a signal that the feud between the countries would end shortly after.

 On 6 January 2021, Qatar and UAE agreed to fully restore diplomatic ties.
+In June 2023, both countries reopened their embassies.
+In July 2023, Sultan Salmeen Saeed Al Mansouri was appointed as Ambassador of Qatar to the UAE.
+In August 2023, Sheikh Zayed bin Khalifa Al Nahyan was appointed as Ambassador of the UAE to Qatar.

+Banque Havilland scandal

+A private bank, Banque Havilland devised a plan to start a financial war against Qatar, after it was hired by the UAE ambassador to the US, Yousef Al Otaiba.
+A 2017 document containing the plan to devalue the Qatari riyal was prepared by an analyst at the bank, Vladimir Bolelyy, and its copy was forwarded to an official of the Abu Dhabi sovereign wealth fund.
+Employees at the Banque Havilland referred to the UAE President Mohammed bin Zayed as “The Boss”, who had close ties with the bank owner, David Rowland.
+In January 2017, the Financial Conduct Authority fined the bank £10 million.
+It also banned and fined the former London CEO, Edmund Rowland, Bolelyy and a former senior manager, David Weller.

 The Misfits 2021

-The film has been controversial in Qatar after its release owing to some real life negative references to Qatar to "terror" financing and explicit references to Muslim Brotherhood as "terrorists" with Yusuf al-Qaradawi as their mastermind.
+The film has been controversial in Qatar after its release owing to some real-life negative references to Qatar to "terror" financing and explicit references to Muslim Brotherhood as "terrorists" with Yusuf al-Qaradawi as their mastermind.
 A documentary by Al Jazeera, released in August 2021, revealed the United Arab Emirates actively funded the American movie.